Ned-el-ch/fatspoon.life/README.md

 - uuid for easier key/id assignment
 - @testing-library/react to practice writing tests

-### P.S.
+---

+# <a name="authors-note"></a> Author's Note
-On a sidenote, before I made the app, I used to struggle figuring out what to cook.
+Before I made the app, I used to struggle figuring out what to cook.
 Since then it grew into a useful tool I use almost daily to track what food I have in my house, as well as my dietary intake.
 Although some bias may exist, my mom has said it made her life a ton easier.